Skip to main content

 6046 Container Scales 1920x700 C Legs Banner

-#1 Bison C-LEGS
+#1 Bison C-Jacks

 Bison C-Legs are the most portable and accurate solution on the market for weighing containers on a chassis.
 These are an attractive choice to shippers who may have limited room on-site, and for those who don't want to deal with the cost and timing of weighing on a weighbridge, yet still require a highly accurate weight.
 The C-Legs have an added advantage over a weighbridge, in that they allow the shipper to verify the container weight and load distribution on-site immediately after, or even during the container packing process.